If you’re after the where, when, and pricing options info of our salsa dancing classes you can find that via these buttons:

 But the good news is:

 You only have to contact at the hands and the shoulder.
 Which also means you can be at arms distance away.
+You should be able to see that in the video of us dancing below.

 And while you’re focused on doing the moves you won’t be thinking about it anyway.
 Especially if you are changing partners within your group.